Best Practices for Using Charlie

 Exploring multiple angles

-When using the Workspace to analyze your own PDF documents:
+When you use the Library to analyze your own PDF documents:

 ✓ Prepare your corpus